Get

 What Is a Sighthound?

 Also called gazehounds, sighthounds comprise a group of hunting dogs that trail their quarry at high speeds using sight rather than scent.
-They have sharp vision to detect their prey and a body constructed to maximize their running efficiency and agility.
+They have sharp vision to detect their prey and a body constructed to maximize their running efficiency, speed, and agility.

 Sighthounds are aerodynamic, long-limbed, and efficiently built.
 Not a single ounce goes to waste, and no unnecessary mass slows them down.
-A springy spine and flexible body propel them forward, enabling the unique double suspension gait in which their bodies become airborne twice in a single stride.
+A flexible spine and long hind legs propel them forward, enabling the unique double suspension gait in which their bodies become airborne twice in a single stride.

 Since they’re geared toward running faster, the speediest sighthounds can reach up to 45 miles per hour!
 Sighthounds are bred to be independent and are often aloof, so they can be challenging to train as pets for novice owners.
 However, with a loving family sharing the home, they usually present a gentle and affectionate temperament.